fouwels/pushman-sharp/readme.md

 run a 'dnu restore' in console
 ```

-To use local files rather then pulling off nuget, add pushcs (core) to the solution and drop the version number
+To build from local files rather then pulling off nuget, add pushcs (core) to the solution and drop the version number

 ```json
 "dependencies": {